National Engineering Register Requirements and Eligibility

 1. Educational Qualifications

 It’s a requirement that the applicants possess suitable engineering credentials.
 This particularly means at least a tertiary qualification that will be acceptable by Engineers Australia to practice within most specialties.
-For many specialties, this could be a Bachelor’s degree accredited under the Washington Accord.
-In some fields of engineering practice, higher degrees and specific certifications may be necessary.

 2. Demonstrated Competencies